software-students-spring2025/3-python-package-fedex-package-delivery-services/README.md

 #### `check_anagram(word1, word2)`

 - `word1`: A string with a word
-- `word2`: A string with a word to compare to `word1` for anagram status
+- `word2`: A string with a word to compare to `word1` to see if they are anagrams

 Returns a `bool` indicating whether or not `word1` and `word2` are anagrams of each other